alexpechkarev/angular-ui-select/README.md

  $scope.selectedItem = $scope.selectData[0];
 ```

-Three methods in controller respond to user actions:
+Three methods in controller respond to user behaviour:

-1) Add new drop-down list
+1. Add new drop-down list
-2) Get value of selected element
+2. Get value of selected element
-3) Remove drop-down list
+3. Remove drop-down list

-1) To add a new drop-down list `addSelect()` method has to be triggered, in this example it's a button click.
+1. To add a new drop-down list `addSelect()` method has to be triggered, in this example it's a button click.
 This method adds new item (select box) to an array.
 Having unique counter helps referring to a specific drop-down list when retrieving / updating values or removing drop-down list from array of elements.

 ```javascript
   $scope.selectGroup = [];